Why you should swap the South of France for the North this autumn

 Getting there

-Rachel took the Eurotunnel and drove inland to Lille and Lens, before heading south just as far as the Bay of the Somme and winding back north via Montreuil to le Touquet.
+Rachel took the Eurotunnel and drove inland to Lille and Lens, before heading south just as far as the Bay of the Somme and winding back north via Montreuil to Le Touquet.

 Where to stay